Alanhsiu/eslab-final-project.github.io/README.md

 - purpose
   - synchronize the tasks
 - scenario
-  - use to change the led to indicate the difficulty level
+  - use to change led modes to indicate the difficulty level

 #### PWM (Pulse Width Modulation)
 - description